davidfarrimond23/tech-docs/source/documentation/common_documentation/_payment_in_arrears.md

 ### Get a payment

-If the user has chosen to give a payment request then they will have to proceed 'Tell us what you have spent' and 'Bank details' sections of the journey.
+If the user has chosen to give a payment request, then they will have to proceed with the 'Tell us what you have spent' and 'Bank details' sections of the journey.

 #### Tell us what you have spent